RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Mario Kart 7 (USA Rev 1.2) [0004000000030800]/Item Cycler.md

 <details>
 <summary>Reveal Code</summary>

 If you don't want to make the item infinite, replace 0A000010 with 00000000 - You will cycle through items but it will disappear once used, allowing you to obtain items from boxes normally.
-Pressing the cycle button again will give you the hacked back
+Pressing the cycle button again will give you the hacked back.

+Or if you want crazy item cycling every frame (items automatically changing, you will use a "random item"), replace 0A000010 with EA000005 [Only works with Rapid Fire or Infinite Items]

 ```armv7
 002D203C EB0EB810